Skip to main content Sage Education

 10. Combine Chain-of-Thought (CoT) with Few-Shot Prompts

-Description: Guide the model to solve problems step by step (chain-of-thought) and provide an example to help structure the response.
+Guide the model in solving problems step-by-step (chain-of-thought) and ask it to provide an example to help structure the response.

 Why it's weak: It may give a direct answer but won't show the reasoning or steps needed to solve the problem.